Seven herbs and supplements for type 2 diabetes

 People should not eat aloe vera skin care products.

 Aloe vera juice may offer a number of health benefits.
 Find out more here.

 Click here to purchase aloe vera supplements online.
 Please note that this link will take you to the website of an external vendor.

-It has a sweet and spicy fragrance and taste that can add sweetness without any additional sugar.
-It is popular with people with type 2 diabetes for this reason alone, but there is much more to cinnamon than just flavor.
+It has a taste that can add sweetness without any additional sugar.
+It is popular with people with type 2 diabetes for this reason alone, but it may also offer other benefits.

-- insulin sensitivity
+- insulin and insulin sensitivity

-- antioxidant levels
+- antioxidant status

 - blood pressure